zuccha/smw-code/uber-asm/custom_status_bar/README.md

 coins will shift to the top line of the status bar.
 You can check [this example](#2-configurable-elements-visibility).

-By default slots for each groups are drawn close to each other, but you can actually place each slot wherever you want.
+By default the slots of each groups are drawn close to each other, but you can actually place each slot wherever you want.

 ### 7. Disable IRQ and free layer 3

-This modification also includes the code from [KevinM's patch](https://www.smwcentral.net/?p=section&a=details&id=28449) that turns off IRQ when the status bar is fully disabled, meaning we can use fullscreen layer 3!
+CSB also includes the code from
+[KevinM's patch](https://www.smwcentral.net/?p=section&a=details&id=28449) that
+turns off IRQ when the status bar is fully disabled, meaning we can use fullscreen layer 3!